Edmonds College Logo

 Credits: 1.0

 Seminar with special focus on topics of current interest in the human services field.
-Presenters include outside human services professionals as well as Edmonds CC faculty.
-S/U grade option.
+Presenters include outside human services professionals as well as Edmonds faculty.

 Course Level Objectives